How will you know to choose the right real estate appraiser in Israel?

-In general, land values in the center of the state are among the most expensive in Israel.
+In general, land values in the center of the state are among the most expensive.

 Tel Aviv is considered the capital of the Israeli economy.

-A real estate appraiser in Israel in Tel Aviv is required to be familiar with the conservation plan (preservation of buildings of historical importance) and the new transportation system that planed in the city (light rail and metro).
+A real estate appraiser in Israel in Tel Aviv is required to be familiar with the conservation plan (preservation of buildings of historical importance) and the new transportation system planned in the city (light rail and metro).